Lam Group Inc. Invests $112,000 in Amgen Inc. (NASDAQ:AMGN)

 Analyst Ratings Changes

 A number of analysts recently issued reports on AMGN shares.
 Royal Bank of Canada dropped their price objective on Amgen from $268.00 to $258.00 and set a “sector perform” rating on the stock in a report on Wednesday, February 1st.
+SVB Leerink dropped their price objective on Amgen from $282.00 to $267.00 and set a “market perform” rating on the stock in a report on Thursday, February 2nd.
+Wells Fargo & Company raised Amgen from an “equal weight” rating to an “overweight” rating and lowered their price target for the company from $275.00 to $265.00 in a report on Monday, March 13th.
 SVB Securities lowered their price target on Amgen from $282.00 to $267.00 in a report on Thursday, February 2nd.
-Barclays lowered their price target on Amgen from $240.00 to $230.00 and set an “underweight” rating on the stock in a report on Wednesday, February 1st.
-Truist Financial lowered their price target on Amgen from $280.00 to $260.00 and set a “buy” rating on the stock in a report on Monday, February 13th.
-Finally, Wells Fargo & Company raised Amgen from an “equal weight” rating to an “overweight” rating and lowered their price target for the company from $275.00 to $265.00 in a report on Monday, March 13th.
+Finally, Piper Sandler lowered their price target on Amgen from $299.00 to $293.00 and set an “overweight” rating on the stock in a report on Thursday, January 19th.
 Four investment analysts have rated the stock with a sell rating, three have issued a hold rating, six have issued a buy rating and one has given a strong buy rating to the company.
 According to data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $251.44.

 About Amgen